AmberBentley/content-feu/pages/introduction/moodle-reflective-journal.md

 ## Delivery

-When you gain access to a new module, you’ll also gain access to a new delivery.
-This is most likely either a module assignment, a course assignment or a student project.
+When you gain access to a new subject you will receive access to the course assignment.

 Refer to your progression plan for the deadlines.
 Normally, all assignments and projects are to be delivered before Sundays at 23:59, unless stated otherwise.
-Part-time students normally deliver every second Sunday.

 ## Reflective journal